Missouri Baptists rally to support HLGU

 The funds, according to the board’s recommendation “serve as an advance of the approximate funds HLGU would receive from Cooperative Program giving in October, November and December.”

 “Any excess funds made in advance to HLGU is considered a gift from the MBC,” the recommendation adds.
-“If Cooperative Program does not meet its goal of $15 million, th available may offset the cost of the advance.”
+“If Cooperative Program does not meet its goal of $15 million, the available may offset the cost of the advance.”

 Anthony Schindler, senior pastor of Hannibal’s roughly 200-member Immanuel Baptist Church, said that news of the university’s dire financial position gave rise to deep compassion within the church body.